 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But there are other risk factors that put certain people at risk, or put people at risk under certain conditions, says cardiologist Steven Nissen, MD.
+But there are other factors or health conditions that put certain people at risk says cardiologist Steven Nissen, MD.
 Let’s talk about these lesser-known risk factors and who’s likely to be affected.

 1. Intense emotions

 Studies have shown that both intense anger and grief can occasionally trigger a heart attack.
-It probably occurs from a sudden increase in heart rate and blood pressure triggered by the strong emotion.
+This most likely occurs because of sudden increases in heart rate and blood pressure that are triggered by strong emotions.

-Because many of us experience these emotions in our lifetime and live through them, they are probably more likely to negatively impact people who are already at increased risk for heart attack due to other traditional risk factors.
+Because many of us experience these emotions throughout our lifetime, they are more likely to negatively impact people who are already at a greater risk for heart attack due to other traditional risk factors.